 The Council's Internal Audit service carries out a comprehensive programme of review activity consistent with the Audit Strategy and the Public Sector Internal Audit Standards.
 The work is based around the core risks faced by the Council and includes significant work on the main financial and information management systems, corporate programmes and partnerships.
-Based upon the programme of work for 2022/23, the Assistant

-Director of Audit and Fraud's opinion on the Council's control environment, governance arrangements and risk management arrangements are that they are limited.
-(A definition of assurance levels is included in annex A).
+Based upon the programme of work for 2022/23, the Assistant Director of Audit and Fraud's opinion on the Council's control environment, governance arrangements and risk management arrangements are that limited assurance can be given.

 Limited assurance was given on the overall control framework for the Council.
+There was also limited assurance in 2020/21 and 2021/22.
 There is, however, reasonable assurance on the key financial systems.
 It's important to reflect that this is in the context of a transitional year with significant changes at Strategic Leadership Team level including periods of interim cover.
 This opinion also reflects that in year implementation rates for high rated audit recommendations were low, however, a revised focus by SLT since January has started to address this.

 External Audit - Deloitte is the council's appointed external auditor.
-As well as an examination of the council's financial statements, the work of the council's external auditor includes an assessment of whether significant arrangements to secure economy, efficiency and effectiveness from the use of resources has come to their attention.
-The audit of 2021/22 has not yet been finalised.
-During 2020/21 the value for money work referenced issues in relation to health and safety arrangements which were also referenced in last year's governance review and an update is contained in this statement (2021/22 update)
+As well as an examination of the council's financial statements, the work of the council's external auditor includes an assessment of whether significant weaknesses in the arrangements to secure economy, efficiency and effectiveness from the use of resources has come to their attention.
+During 2020/21 the value for money work referenced issues in relation to health and safety arrangements which were also referenced in last year's governance review and an update is contained in this statement (2021/22 update).